Skip navigation

 “The number 59 did cross my mind by the time I holed my birdie putt on 6 (her 15th hole of the day), but it wasn’t like the pressure was — like it wasn’t like I had a lot of pressure to like break 60,” Ko explained.
 “It was just more like, ‘Oh, it’s really cool to be in this position.’”

 A three-time major winner, Ko ended her opening round strong with four birdies in the last five holes.
-Her 60 is the first the LPGA has seen since 2008, and just the fifth since 1980.
+Her 60 is the fourth the LPGA has seen since 2010, and just the eighth in Tour history.

 There won’t be a long time to celebrate the feat, though.